-- • Parts One and Two · Nobody Expects The Spanish Conquest Of America in a book entitled SHAKESPEARE IS CERVANTES.
+- • Parts One and Two · Nobody Expects The Spanish Conquest Of America in a book titled SHAKESPEARE IS CERVANTES.
 Seventy-six pages of Catalonian maritime history (with maps), the discovery and exploitation of the New World by pseudonymised Catalonians, and the political and cultural oppression of freedom-loving patriots by the monarchy in Madrid.
 In a nutshell: Catalonians good, Castilians bad.
 Not so much as a botched Hamlet quote until page 48: Juan Ponce de León or Joan Ponç de Lleó i de Cabrera, that is the question.

 - • Part Three · Shakspere finally made his entrance on page 91, but the part was nothing but a walk-on.
 I longed to be back in Peru smiting natives with steel blades and smallpox.
 Part Three is where the train wrecked, the rocket exploded, the windmill pulled me off my horse and flung me to the ground.
 The translation was done; so was the translator.
 I left Lolofernes a blistering voicemail with my refusal to desublimate any more of his purple prose, his misidentified portraits, his tables of coincidences, his Masonic hand signals, his mistake-ridden ciphers, his Camp Nou and WILL I AM, his misspellings and misquotes.
 All of it fum i miralls instead of what was missing: any attempt whatsoever to explain how Cervantes-or-Sirvent, masked or unmasked, could have written the first line of anything that I wrote.

 He could keep the bloody pens.